 Fresh water, electric charging points, kettle for hot water, available in the farm courtyard which is a small walk away, (where you will leave your car).

-The village of Bonchester Bridge is about a half hour walk, which has a lovely pub The Horse and Hound which offers great meals.
+The village of Bonchester Bridge is about a half hour walk, which has a lovely pub The Horse and Hound but please check with them first to make sure they are serving food and their opening hours.
+The Cross Keys in Denholm is 15 minutes by car and a great place to eat and socialise.
 A twenty minute drive takes you to Hawick for supplies.

 Nearby attractions include Born in the Borders, Rulewater Alpacas, Melrose Abbey, Wilton Lodge Park and Museum, the Borders Distillery.
 Visit rulewater dot co dot uk for more info.

 The camping site would prove quite tricky for those with mobility issues due to parts of uneven grass and sloping bankings on part of the site, however we do have a mobility friendly ground floor room with one step entry in the farm courtyard called "The Reading Room" available through Air b & b.